-Dr. Feltes graduated from The Ohio State University in 2006 with her degree in Veterinary Medicine.
+Dr. Feltes, DACVB graduated from The Ohio State University in 2006 with her degree in Veterinary Medicine.
 Throughout her undergraduate schooling, master's program and 4 years of vet school she always kept behavior in the forefront.
-As a veterinary student Dr. Feltes spent time with multiple veterinary behaviorists honing her skills and developing the plan for The Behavior Clinic.
+As a veterinary student she spent time with multiple boarded veterinary behaviorists honing her skills and developing the plan for The Behavior Clinic.
 In 2007, The Behavior Clinic opened as a mobile veterinary behavior service in Northeast Ohio.
 Today, the clinic is a 3000 sq. ft. facility located in Olmsted Falls that provides care to animals not only from Ohio, but also Michigan, Indiana, Pennsylvania, and New York.

-Over the years Dr. Feltes has developed and implemented a bite prevention program for the Olmsted Falls school system, created a webinar for pet owner's expecting a new baby and provided behavior care for local raptor centers and zoo's.
-Her current research focuses on aggression between housemate dogs for which she won the 2018 R.K.
+Over the years Dr. Feltes, DACVB has developed and implemented a bite prevention program for the Olmsted Falls school system, created a webinar for pet owner's expecting a new baby and provided behavior care for local raptor centers and zoo's.
+Her most recent research publication focuses on aggression between housemate dogs for which she won the 2018 R.K.
 Anderson Resident Research Award.

-As a Non-Conforming Resident in training of the American College of Veterinary Behaviorists, Dr. Feltes is taking her education to the next level.
-In between preparing for her board exams she is an active soccer/basketball mom, wife of a Lakewood fireman, owner of a lovely yellow lab (Alice) and a Siberian cat (Erie).
+As a Diplomate of the American College of Veterinary Behaviorists, Dr. Feltes has taken her education and commitment to excellence in veterinary behavior to the next level.
+When not seeing patients, she is an active soccer/basketball mom, wife of a Lakewood fireman, owner of a lovely yellow lab (Alice) and a Siberian cat (Erie).
 She enjoys sharing her passion for horseback riding, chickens, nature and all things animal with her family.

 For over 20 years Amanda has worked as a veterinary technician in various capacities.
-Her interest in behavior led her to create her own behavior business in Wooster, Ohio and later to joining Dr. Feltes at The Behavior Clinic in 2009.
-She is a graduate of the AAHA Distance Education program (Cedar Valley College) and attended Ashland University majoring in History and Geology.
-Amanda is one of 14 Veterinary Technician Specialist in Behavior in the world and she chooses to be part of the TBC team!
+Her interest in behavior led her to joining Dr. Feltes at The Behavior Clinic in 2009.
+She is a graduate of the AAHA Distance Education Program (Cedar Valley College) and attended Ashland University majoring in History and Geology.
+Currently, she is back at Ashland and will complete her business degree in 2021.

-As the Practice Manager, Amanda is often behind the scenes handling the day to day business of keeping TBC running, supporting our referring veterinarians and working with the TBC to assist our clients and their pets.
+As the Practice Manager, Amanda is often behind the scenes handling the day to day business of keeping TBC running, supporting our referring veterinarians, and working with the TBC team to assist our clients and their pets.

-A nationally recognized speaker in veterinary behavior, Amanda enjoys teaching veterinary team members how to implement and develop behavior care as a team.
-When not at work, she enjoys working with her German Shorthaired Pointers (Brego & Moose), training the family clowder, and working on restoring her century home.
+A nationally recognized speaker in veterinary behavior and Fear FreeTM Approved Speaker, Amanda enjoys teaching veterinary team members how to implement and develop behavior care as a team.
+When not at work, she enjoys hiking, reading, and hanging out with her husband Scott, their 2 German Shorthaired Pointers (Brego & Moose), and the family clowder.